Pirate2122yt/Cocoon-Theme-Maker/README.md

 - Users should validate all results before applying them to production systems, distributing themes, or relying on them for critical customization workflows.

-This project is provided as-is, and users are encouraged to test thoroughly, customize responsibly, and report any issues that may arise.
+This project is provided as-is, and users are encouraged to test it, customize responsibly, and report any issues that may arise.

+Feel free to provide feedback to me via Discord at Pirate2122yt.

 # Cocoon Theme Maker